Our Firm Puts You First

 Know Your Rights

-As an employee, the law gives you certain rights that must be upheld concerning wages, hours and overtime.
+Every Cincinnati employee holds basic legal rights regarding proper pay and hours worked.
 At Robert A. Klingler Co., L.P.A., our experienced employment attorneys are prepared to protect your rights and best interests.

 Do You Have a Case?